cany7/LumiCite/README.md

 Default options:

-- `--top-k 10`
+- `--top-k 10` (or `RAG_RETRIEVAL_TOP_K`)
 - `--retrieval-mode hybrid`
 - `--no-rerank`
+- `--query-explanation`
 - `--output-format json`

 Common arguments:

 - `--top-k`
-  - A positive integer specifying how many top results to return
+  - A positive integer specifying how many top results to return; if omitted, the CLI uses `RAG_RETRIEVAL_TOP_K` (default `10`)
 - `--retrieval-mode`
   - Options: `dense`, `sparse`, `hybrid`
 - `--rerank` / `--no-rerank`
-  - Whether to enable reranking; enabling it improves result quality but reduces speed
+  - Whether to enable reranking; enabling it improves result quality but reduces speed.
+When enabled, retrieval fetches `top_k * 5` candidates first, reranks them, and keeps the final `top_k`
+- `--query-explanation` / `--no-query-explanation`
+  - Optionally rewrite the original question into a retrieval-oriented expanded query before retrieval; the expanded query is used only to improve recall and is fused with the original query's candidates before reranking
+  - Query explanation reasoning does not use `--reasoning-effort`, but is controlled only by `RAG_QUERY_EXPLANATION_REASONING_EFFORT` in `.env` (default `none`)
 - `--output-format`
   - Options: `json`, `table`